SSL Certificates, Certificate Service

 Please ensure that the email addresses given as contacts are correct and that they will accept incoming email from Sectigo (Comodo).
 It is highly recommended that role or service accounts (not personal accounts) are used as business contacts.

-Q: How do I get a PKCS#7 cert?
+Q: How do I get a PKCS #7 certificate?

-A: Although we typically issue certs in x.509 format, the InCommon interface gives us the ability to manually pull down other versions, such as PKCS #7.
-Email email@example.com to request this.
+A: Although we typically issue certificates in x.509 format, the InCommon interface gives us the ability to manually pull down other versions, such as PKCS #7.
+Email firstname.lastname@example.org to request this and specify the serial number of the certificate for which you'd like PKCS #7.
+If you're about to request a signed certificate via the request form, request a certificate in PKCS #7 certificate in the last field of the request form.

 Q: There is no option on the web form to revoke a certificate.
 How do I request this?